-The Latiné Musical Theatre Lab, LLC is an organization that develops and advocates for new Latiné-written works of musical theatre in order to radically change who gets to tell musical stories on stages across the country.
+The Latiné Musical Theatre Lab, LLC is an organization that develops and advocates for new Latiné-written works of musical theatre in order to radically change who gets to tell musical stories on stages across the country and the world.

 We envision a world of equity in the theatre community for Latiné artists.
 Where our representation on and off stage matches our representation in the general population.
 Where our participation in the theatre community reflects the true contributions of Latinés to the fabric of this nation.